Perryk19/Random-Schedule-Generator/README.md

 **Any future plans?** I want for this code to be user friendly.
 I want to be able to make changes to the employee list as needed and possibly account for holidays, requests off, add managers, and overnight employees.
 I will let my manager play with the code to give me any feedback since this is made to make her job easier.

-mathmodeling_project.py (this code has both the code for the employee information and the schedule generator) employees.py (this code seperates the previous code and only includes the portion for taking in employee information) schedule_genorator2.py (this code is the second portion of the cod
+**mathmodeling_project.py** (this code has both the code for the employee information and the schedule generator)

+**employees.py** (this code seperates the previous code and only includes the portion for taking in employee information)

+**schedule_genorator2.py** (this code is the second portion of the code which generates the schedule)